ubc-systopia/netshaper/evaluation/video_latency/README.md

 ```

 ### Setup
-To setup the middlebox at the client side follow these steps:
+To set up the middlebox on the client side follow these steps:
-1. Open an SSH connection to the machine that serves as the middlebox at the client side.
+1. Open an SSH connection to the machine that serves as the middlebox on the client side.
-2. Clone the NetShaper repository onto the middlebox at the client side.
+2. Clone the NetShaper repository onto the middlebox on the client side.
 3. Change the directory to `Path/To/NetShaper/hardware/client_middlebox/`
 4. Execute the setup script.
-Ensure that the machine has Internet connection to download and isntall dependencies.
+Ensure that the machine has an Internet connection to download and install dependencies.
 ```bash
 ./setup.sh
 ```